rmptxf/ppos_test/lte_ble_gateway/README.rst

 When the connection is established, it starts collecting data from two sensors:

 * The flip state of the Thingy:52
-* The simulated GPS position data

-The sample aggregates the data from both sensors in memory.
+The sample aggregates the sensor data in memory.
 You can then trigger an alarm that sends the aggregated data over LTE to `nRF Cloud`_ by flipping the Thingy:52, which causes a change in the flip state to ``UPSIDE_DOWN``.

 Requirements